nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 > However, user can specify to list all the tasks he has in, which will be shown in a pop up.<br>
 > User can also sort it accordingly to the deadlines, priorities, etc.

-Shows a list of all the tasks in lexographical order
+Shows a list of all the tasks in lexographical order.<br>
 Format: `list all`

-Shows a list of all the tasks sorted by deadlines.
+Shows a list of all the tasks sorted by deadlines.<br>
 Format: `list deadlines`

-Shows a list of all the tasks sorted by priority.
+Shows a list of all the tasks sorted by priority.<br>
 Format: `list priority`

-Shows a list of tasks of the tags sorted in lexographical order
+Shows a list of tasks of the tags sorted in lexographical order.<br>
 Format: `list t/TAGS...`
 > The tasks listed will be in clusters according to tags, but sorted in alphabetical order.<br>